rgpass/i_didnt_know_javascript/03_this_and_object_prototypes.md

 bar.call(2); // Number {[[PrimitiveValue]]: 2}
 ```

 Hard binding solves the callback issue.
-It wraps a function in a way such that the context when called is always the same.
+It wraps a function in a way such that the context is always the same when called.

 ```javascript
 function foo() {